rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

 ## Push an OTA software update

 As part of the last step let's perform Over-the-Air (OTA) update by deploying a mender artifact from Mender Server to client.
+Mender artifact includes a software update of [MQTT for Google Cloud IoT Core example](https://github.com/GoogleCloudPlatform/python-docs-samples/blob/master/iot/api-client/mqtt_example/cloudiot_mqtt_example.py) which will be deployed and executed on device boot.

 First lets download the mender artifact "gcp-mender-demo-image-raspberrypi3.mender" part of the Build step from the GCS bucket (or download the sample from [here](https://storage.googleapis.com/mender-gcp-ota-images/gcp-mender-demo-image-raspberrypi3.mender) and lets upload to the Mender Server under artifacts as shown below.

 ![image alt text](images/Mender-on8.png)